sherbang/vyos-xen-build-scripts/README.md

 Under heavy development.
 Most of the code is here, but needs a lot of refinement.
 The VirtualBox automation works beautifully on my OS X machine and my Windows/Cygwin machine.
 The AWS scripts will work for me only as I haven't automated the S3 portion just yet.

-The produced AMI boots and works!
-It doesn't use the EC2 password system yet, so credentials are quite insecure for a cloud router - vyos/vyos.
+The produced AMI boots and works.
+It loads the specified public key for SSH authentication, so you must authenticate as user vyos with your key.
+However you can modify this after initial login.

 ## To Do

 * Automate S3 bucket creation
-* Set up EC2 password system so new instances use pubkey authentication
 * Get it working reliably building nightly VyOS images
 * Explore integrating with https://github.com/vyos/build-iso
  * Add an option in the installer like `install image xen-pv` or maybe `install image pvgrub` which installs a `menu.lst` file appropriate for PV-GRUB 0.97, and puts in the right upgrade hooks so that this file is kept up to date.